getredash/website/website/_kb/open-source/admin-guide/maintenance.md

+---
+category: admin-guide
+parent_category: open-source
-# Ongoing Maintenance and Basic Operations
+title: Ongoing Maintenance and Basic Operations
+toc: true
+order: 2
+---
 ## Configuration and Logs

 The supervisor config can be found in: `/etc/supervisor/conf.d/redash.conf` if you're using the new images that install Supervisor with a system packages.
 Otherwise, you can find it at `/opt/redash/supervisord/supervisord.conf`.